 Take a digital photo of a representative example of each of your label types (such as a tray or pot label, employee label, master pull, and individual shipping labels).
 Insert the images into PowerPoint or a similar graphical editing program.
 Crop the photos to trim out any background you do not need.
 Insert call-outs or text boxes that identify symbols, colors, numbers, and words.
 Discuss with the supervisor to ensure you use the same languages and jargon terms that your own employees use, because terms vary between countries of origin and greenhouse businesses (click here to download a list of common label terms in both English and Spanish).
 Print, trim the pages to pocket size, and laminate.

-Next: Provide Training With The Label Tool
+Step Two: Provide Training With The Label Tool